rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 In each case, return value is :yref:`Body.id` of the body inserted.

 Since till now the simulation was empty, its id is 0 for the first sphere and 1 for the second one.
-Saving the id value is not necessary, unless you want access this particular body later; it is remembered internally in :yref:`Body` itself.
+Saving the id value is not necessary, unless you want to access this particular body later; it is remembered internally in :yref:`Body` itself.
 You can address bodies by their id:

 .. ipython::
 	:okexcept: